MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2020-update.md

 ## Servicing Surface Hubs with Windows 10 Team Edition version 20H2

 Full servicing support for [Windows 10 Team Edition version 20H2](https://support.microsoft.com/topic/november-12-2019-kb4525245-os-build-15063-2172-dfc81b85-11a6-54ef-4370-11408193419f) is scheduled to continue until May 9, 2023.
-Be sure to update your devices to the 22H2 version before this date to continue recieving Windows Updates.
+Be sure to update your devices to the 22H2 version before this date to continue receiving Windows Updates.

 ### 2S devices